tamBooks/testsim/README.md

 - Align the adapter-free reads to the genome (also with star)
 - Generate a report with MultiQC (multiqc in conda)

+> Your scripts should automatically process all samples available in the `data` directory.

 > Keep in mind that you should only repeat for each sample those commands that
 > analyse samples.
 There are other, generic commands that should only be run once.